BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleInitials.md

 The goal of this exercise is to practice use Turtle Graphics in Python by defining two Python functions that use Turtle Graphics to draw letter shapes.

-Define *TWO* functions, one for each of your initials.
+You MUST define *TWO* functions, one for each of your initials.
 For example, Justin Riley would define the functions drawJ and drawR.
 At the end of your file, call those two functions.

 Here are four different example projects...